A new flavour of deep learning operations

 Result is strictly determined

-Below we have at least two ways to define depth-to-space operation
+Below we have at least two ways to define the depth-to-space operation

 rearrange(x, 'b c h (w w2) -> b c (h w2) w', w2=2)